michalShawat/Stenography-project/Stegosploit paper/README.md

 6. run the appropriate perl file in the commend line. e.g.,
      <br /> ```peal ./html_in_png.pl decoder.html encoded_image.png polyglot_name```
-  decoder can be found in "exploits" folder (the author) of in "additional files" folder
+  <br />decoder can be found in "exploits" folder (the author) of in "additional files" folder
 7. the created polyglot can be use as resouse to web server, one can be found in "additional files" folder.

 ## Authors